-- Coffee isn’t so bad after all.
+Coffee isn’t so bad after all.

-- Make your water taste extra special.
+Make your water taste extra special.

-The taste of water is perhaps a bit bland at times which is why sometimes it’s more appealing to drink soda or juice when you’re thirsty.
+Sometimes it’s more appealing to drink soda or juice when you’re thirsty.
 A good way to drink more water—which is always better for you—is to add a little lemon or herbs, like rosemary, mint, basil, or ginger, to a pitcher or bottle of water at the start of your day.

-- Make a mini-workout part of your routine.
+Make a mini-workout part of your routine.

 Studies say it takes 30 days to build a habit and make it a part of your routine.
 If you add these five easy tricks to your daily habits and keep at it for 30 days you’ll be amazed at how good you feel in just one short month.